 New Regulations and Advances in Data Privacy

-As reported by Harvard Business Review back in july 2019, “Governments are in the process of passing and implementing new laws to ensure higher standards for software security and data privacy.”
-And although laws and regulations are slow to set and implement, tech companies have had to take them into consideration – Whether by developing tools to preserve internet freedom and maintal efficient data scraping, or by adapting products to follow upcoming regulations.
+As reported by Harvard Business Review back in July 2019, “Governments are in the process of passing and implementing new laws to ensure higher standards for software security and data privacy.”
+And although laws and regulations are slow to set and implement, tech companies have had to take them into consideration – Whether by developing tools to preserve internet freedom and maintain efficient data scraping or by adapting products to follow upcoming regulations.

 Beware of Browser Fingerprinting

 Browser fingerprint is the data your device provides every time you connect to the internet.
 The data mostly contain information regarding the websites you visit, but also about your browser type and version, operating system, plugins, timezone, language, screen resolution, and other settings.